dpwdec/cv/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

-#### "Organiser and results driven"
+#### "Organiser, results driven and tech focussed"
 I worked with *secret cinema* to produce interactive sound design for an immersive theatre experience.
-This required organising and collaborating with a team of over thirty artists.
+This required organising and collaborating with a team of over thirty artists to produce generative soundscapes

 I
 During my time working as an artist I have "shipped" numerous collaborative (and sometimes cross-continental) projects. which required: